affilirator/thekitchen-pot/src/content/blog/best-2-slice-toaster.md

 The maximum temperature rating is 200 degrees Fahrenheit, and it works on 1000 wattage and 120 volts.
 Additionally, this silver color 2 slice toaster has a width of 11.5 inches, a height of 9.5 inches, and the length measure 15.1 inches.
 It only weighs 3.1 pounds and adds more convenience when traveling.

 Its thicker elements are vital in adding more durability as well as delivering proper browning performance.
-More so, it has bread centering guides that'll help you to keep the bread evenly toasted.
+More so, it has bread centering guides that’ll help you to keep the bread evenly toasted.

 Additionally, the Proctor Silex 2 slice toaster has a cancel button that’s essential in stopping the toasting process.
 What’s more, is that this toaster comes with an easy-to-use settings panel.
 You can adjust it for dark, medium, or light toast.